iktarun/iktarun/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m a Developer currently loves to work on Web related stuff
+- 🔭 I’m a Developer, loves to work on Web related stuff
 - 🌱 I’m currently working on React JS, Javascript and NodeJS projects
-- ⚡ Always ready to try something new
+- ⚡ Love to try something new